litmuschaos/litmus-docs/website/docs/concepts/teaming.md

 Teaming is based on the following principles and each user can have one of the 3 project roles:

 - **Owner:** One who created the project and owns it.
 Only the owner has permission to manage(invite or remove) the members in his/her project.
-The owner can schedule workflows, update workflows, delete workflows and view the analytics.
+The owner can schedule chaos scenarios, update chaos scenarios, delete chaos scenarios and view the analytics.
 - **Editor:** Members invited with the editor role can do everything an owner can except for managing the project.
-- **Viewer:** Members having a viewer role can only view the analytics related to the workflows and the workflows themselves, but are not given the permission to schedule workflows in the project.
+- **Viewer:** Members having a viewer role can only view the analytics related to the chaos scenarios and the chaos scenarios themselves, but are not given the permission to schedule chaos scenarios in the project.

 ## Role privileges